What do B2B clients want in 2023?

 Constant social engagement, a set of digital footprints, sets you apart from competitors because it goes beyond traditional PR and marketing tactics.
 B2B companies are still developing their social media strategies, in contrast to B2C companies selling through such platforms.

-Be on the cutting edge of B2B social media strategy to drive sales.
+Be on the cutting edge of B2B social media marketing to drive sales.
 Use it to your advantage, and post everyday.
 One of our eCommerce clients, Specialist ID, utilizes social media to convey a consistent brand identity, and to engage in larger conversations.

 For example, the company sells ID badge holders.
 Want to know which people in the pandemic use badge holders?
 First responders and essential workers.
 Specialist ID optimized their place in their field by highlighting what they offer to those vital members of society during the pandemic.

-The social media marketing strategy that we’ve created, and cultivated, showcases a brand that is adapting to and thriving during a pandemic.
+The social media marketing strategy that we’ve created and cultivated, showcases a brand that is adapting to and thriving during a pandemic.
 It shows that Specialist ID, as a company, is part of the shared experience of the pandemic and is adding something (like simplifying security by offering badge holders for first responders) of value in these times.
-Business was also driven by a successful paid ad strategy which yielded successful RoAS for the campaign.
+Business was also driven by a successful paid ads strategy which yielded successful RoAS for the campaign.

 The paid ads led to a 30% sales increase year over year, and the brand’s social went from a following of zero to reaching hundreds of thousands each month.
 Because of our campaign, Specialist ID has an ROAS of 4.83.

-Go where the people are: Use social media to interact with potential B2B clients
+4. Go where the people are: Use social media to interact with potential B2B clients

 Here’s a traditional sales strategy that works even when sales go online: find common interests.
 Sales are still personal, even if interaction isn’t face-to-face.
 This is where social media comes into play in terms of B2B sales strategy.